PMP Exam Preparation (92 Blogs) Become a Certified Professional

 7. What is the importance of maintaining a requirement traceability matrix?

-Requirements Traceability Matrix or RTM is a document which ensures that all the requirements that are defined for a particular system are linked at each and every point during the verification process.
+Requirements Traceability Matrix or RTM is a document that ensures that all the requirements that are defined for a particular system are linked at every point during the verification process.
 RTM also assures that they are tested with respect to various test parameters and protocols.
-The importance of maintaining requirement traceability matrix is that:
+The importance of maintaining the requirement traceability matrix is that:

-RTM can be defined as a powerful planning tool which helps in determining various factors like, the required numbers of tests, what are the types of test required or whether these tests can be automated, done manually, or whether any existing tests can be reused.
+RTM can be defined as a powerful planning tool that helps determine various factors, such as the required number of tests, the types of tests required, whether these tests can be automated or manually performed, and whether any existing tests can be reused.

-Also, using the RTM you get results in the most effective test execution which provides reports of the overall defect status, focusing majorly on business requirements.
+Also, using the RTM results in the most effective test execution, which provides reports of the overall defect status, focusing majorly on business requirements.

 9. What are the most important skills that a Project Manager should possess?